 - A pan brushed with olive oil

-I’ve found good nonstick cookware helps me to decrease the amount of fat I use in cooking.
-I have a couple of Teflon coated skillets I like.
-Recently, I purchased a ceramic coated skillet that I love.
+I’ve found good nonstick cookware helps me decrease the fat I use in cooking.
+I like a couple of Teflon coated skillets.
+Recently, I purchased a ceramic-coated skillet that I love.
 It never sticks.

 Do I ever eat real butter?
 Of course I do, but nothing like before.
 While I don’t eat it often, sometimes a splurge is nice if tracked and measured.